The start of my adventure…

 Dressed to the nines was reborn as ‘Phoenix Alchemy Jewellery’ and I started the next chapter in my metalsmithing journey.
 I’m so excited to see what the future brings!

-The inspiration for my creations is drawn from an eclectic array of places and you’ll find collections that are influenced by my love of gaming, nature, mythology, fantasy and sci-fi.
+The inspiration for my creations is drawn from an eclectic array of places and you’ll find collections that are influenced by my love of gaming, nature, history, folklore, fantasy and sci-fi.
 I want to say something a little different with my jewellery and transform nerdy ideas into beautiful pieces that reflect a more grownup version of geek.

 I only forge my necklaces, bracelet, earrings and rings from precious metals – sterling silver, 9ct, 14ct and 18ct gold.
 I never plate or coat my designs and there is no nickel in the metals I use. it’s important to me that my jewellery be both beautiful and of the highest quality.